KevinGrant12/crypto-clopse/content/collections/articles/million-token-for-millionaires.md

     content:
       -
         type: text
-        text: 'So, buying a couple coins today, with cash you don''t mind throwing away, does not seem like a bad long-term because they can easily become worth thousands in the future.'
+        text: 'So, buying a couple coins today, with cash you don''t mind throwing away, does not seem like a bad bargain.
+They can easily become worth thousands in the future.
+Everybody has their own budget.
+Results may vary.
+Don''t listen to me...'
   -
     type: heading
     attrs: